LEARNAcademy/syllabus/ruby/hashes.md

 ```

 **Update**
 We can add values to the hash by providing a key in square braces and assigning that key a value.
-The key can be names whatever best describes the data it holds and will be a Ruby symbol.
+The key can be named whatever best describes the data it holds and will be a Ruby symbol.
 The data must be a valid Ruby data type such as strings and integers.
 This action modifies the existing hash by adding content.

 ```ruby
 recipe[:flour] = "2 1/4 cups"